 2. Improve your English, Spelling and Grammar skills

 The transcriptionist needs to have a good grasp of English spelling and grammar Good language skills are essential.
 A grammatical error can change the meaning of the sentence.
 A transcriptionist must have the ability to transcribe what they hear accurately.
 They must be able to understand the meaning behind the words.
-You have to know how to spell and punctuate.
-You can’t depend solely on spelling checkers and grammar checkers.
-As some words are pronounced the same way but spelled differently, so you have to be able to use context to determine the spelling.
+They need to know spelling and punctuation.
+They can’t depend solely on spelling checkers and grammar checkers.
+As some words are pronounced the same way but spelled differently, so they have to be able to use context to determine the correct spelling.
 E.g. “there,” “their,” or “they’re”.